 To increase the capacity on the Sengkang and Punggol LRT during peak hours, 16 of the existing single car trains will be modified to be coupled for 2-car operations.
 As the system was not originally designed with dual-car service, modifications are required to the signalling system and trains.

 Works began in mid-2013, and the two-car system was tested during off-peak hours from 5 December 2016.
 The modification was completed on 29 December 2016, with two-car trains operating on the Punggol LRT East Loop during peak hours.
+From 1 April 2017, two-car trains were also deployed on the east loop throughout the day on weekends and public holidays.

 |29 January 2005||East Loop||Opening of Punggol, Cove, Meridian, Coral Edge, Riviera and Kadaloor stations|